-When we yield our lives before Christ in prayer, He is then able to impart to us His heart of intercession.
+When we yield our lives before Jesus in prayer, He is then able to activate our calling in Christ and His heart of intercession.
 Inspired intercession is knowing God's plans and desires and declaring His will until it comes to pass.
 We can never give up or lose hope.
 Instead, we stand on His promises and prophesy them into the unseen realm until they become reality in the natural realm.

 COMMUNION WITH GOD

 Prayer is one of the greatest spiritual resources at our disposal.
 Prayer is a way of communication with the Lord.
-Through prayer we are able to confess our sins, pray for the sick, bless others, and give thanks; communion with God is more fully facilitated by being personal with the Lord.
+Through prayer we are able to repent for our sins, pray for the sick, bless others, and give thanks -- communion with God is more fully facilitated by being personal with the Lord.
 But most importantly it is a way for us to express God's heart.
 1 John 5:14-15 states: